jamorrison/synthbar/README.md

 ## tl;dr

-`synthbar` adds a synthetic cell barcode to the beginning of each read in a provided FASTQ.
+`synthbar` adds a synthetic cell barcode to each read in a provided FASTQ.

 ## Overview